-to match the pre-computed phase shift.
-Given the resolution of < 10 Hz achieved with the tickling method, knowledge of the mode frequencies to the $< 10^{-4}$ level is provided.
-As suggested from Fig. 11, this linearly translates into the phase error of the gate, i.e. infidelities below 10^{-4} .
-Low pass filters with cut-off frequencies < 1 Hz are used to stabilize the endcap voltages, i.e. errors due to fluctuations are suppressed to below 10^{-5} .
+significantly affected, accurate setting of the mode frequency is crucial to match the pre-computed phase shift.
+Given the resolution of ≤ 10 Hz achieved with the tickling method, knowledge of the mode frequencies to the $<10^{-4}$ level is provided.
+As suggested from figure 9, this linearly translates into the phase error of the gate, i.e. infidelities below 10^{-4} .
+Low pass filters with cut-off frequencies <1 Hz are used to stabilize the endcap voltages, i.e. errors due to fluctuations are suppressed to below 10^{-5} .
 Towards the lower endcap voltages jumps occur even in fringe contrast, indicating instabilities of the trapping potential.